Trevor Mack: Red Bull Crashed Ice World Championships

 While also producing his first short films, Mack was simultaneously competing in the Canadian tour of the Red Bull Crashed Ice World Championships.
 From 2011 to 2015, Red Bull Crashed Ice hosted Canadian tours of the World Championships in Quebec City, Niagara Falls, and Edmonton.

+Red Bull Crashed Ice, now known as Ice Cross Downhill, is a winter extreme sporting event which involves direct competitive downhill skating on a walled track featuring sharp turns and high vertical drops.
+Ice cross downhill is similar to ski cross and boardercross, except with ice skates on an ice track, instead of using skis or snowboards on a snow track.

+Events were held under the name Red Bull Crashed Ice from 2001-2019, and have been sanctioned by the ATSX since 2019.

 Psychedelic Plant Medicine Activism

-Mack has credited his latest film work on his experiences with Psychedelic plant medicine, namely psilocybin mushrooms, Lsd, and Yopo.
+Mack has credited his latest film work on his experiences with Psychedelic plant medicine, namely psilocybin mushrooms, LSD, and Yopo.

 On June 20, 2021, Mack was invited to speak about alongside famed author and professor Wade Davis, plant medicine teacher Jazmin Pirozek, and Kim Haxton for the inaugural World Psychedelics Day, which featured an eclectic roster of talks with speakers such as Dr. Dennis McKenna, Paul Stamets, Dr. Gabor Mate, Dr. Andrew Weil, and Alex and Allyson Grey.
 The panel Mack spoke to was titled 'Indigenous Sovereignty & Plant Medicines'.

+In the same year, Mack was named as one of two indigenous advisors for the Canadian Psychedelic Association of Canada.

+Political Life

+In April 2023, Mack led the initiative to bring together several Tsilhqot'in delegates to the Brooklyn Museum to reconvene with several Tsilhqot'in sacred baskets.
+The baskets were taken from the Tsilhqot'in territory in an expedition in 1905 which were then eventually sold to the Brooklyn Museum.
+The process of bringing the baskets back to the Tsilhqot'in people is currently underway.